Frozen Pipes, Electric Woes Remain as Cold Snap Eases Grip

 The storms left more than 300,000 still without power across the country on Saturday, many of them in Texas, Louisiana and Mississippi.

 Oregon Gov. Kate Brown ordered the National Guard to go door-to-door in some areas to check on residents' welfare.
-At its peak, what was the worst ice storm in 40 years knocked out power to more than 350,000.
+At its peak, what was the worst ice storm in 40 years knocked out power to more than 350,000 customers.

 In Wayne County, West Virginia, workers had to replace the same pole three times because trees kept falling on it.

-Texas Gov. Greg Abbott met Saturday with legislators to discuss energy prices, Nim Kidd, head of the Texas Division of Emergency Management, told reporters.
-Some Texans could be facing massive spikes in electric bills after wholesale energy prices skyrocketed.
+Texas Gov. Greg Abbott met Saturday with legislators from both parties to discuss energy prices as Texans face massive spikes in their electric bills after wholesale energy prices skyrocketed while power plants were offline.

+“We have a responsibility to protect Texans from spikes in their energy bills” resulting from the weather, he said in a statement.

-Water woes added misery for people across the South who went without heat or electricity for days after the ice and snow storms forced rolling blackouts from Minnesota to Texas.
+Water woes added misery for people across the South who went without heat or electricity for days after the ice.
+Snow storms forced rolling blackouts from Minnesota to Texas.

 Robert Tuskey was retrieving tools from the back of his pickup truck Saturday afternoon as he prepared to fix a water line at a friend’s home in Dallas.